onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ```

 ::: tip NOTE
-/mnt/nfs should be exported via NFS to allow direct access from Oneclient which increases performance.
+`/mnt/nfs` should be exported via NFS to allow direct access from Oneclient, which increases performance.
 :::

 Create the following Docker Compose file in `/opt/onedata/oneprovider/docker-compose.yml`: